equinor/echo-tag-scanner/docs/roadmap.md

 *Recommended actions in order to adress the pain points while we wait for Shape Detection API:*
 - Consider implementing *Parallel Captures* to speed up slower devices.
 (This will make the scanner faster)
 - Implement *Post-capture analysis* to avoid relaying several captures.
 (Will make the scanner faster)
 - Improve *Capture Recolouring* to reduce the sizes of the captures.
-(While increase the hit rate and make the scanner faster)
+(Will increase the hit rate and make the scanner faster)
 - Do *Improved UX*
 - Implement Computer Vision API 4.0 (This may increase our hit rate slightly)